sindresorhus/np/readme.md

 - See exactly what will be executed with [preview mode](https://github.com/sindresorhus/np/issues/391), without pushing or publishing anything remotely
 - Supports [GitHub Packages](https://github.com/features/packages)

+### Why not

+- Monorepos are not supported.
+- Custom registries are not supported ([but could be, with your help](https://github.com/sindresorhus/np/issues/420))
+- CI is [not an ideal environment](https://github.com/sindresorhus/np/issues/619#issuecomment-994493179) for np, it's meant to be used locally as an interactive tool.
+- np is meant to be installed globally and used by a single person, not shared as a dev dependency ([for now](https://github.com/sindresorhus/np/issues/592))

 ## Prerequisite

 - Node.js 10 or later